Kanahooka, New South Wales

 Kanahooka is a southern suburb in Wollongong City Council.
-It has a couple of shops and a playground.
+It has a few shops and a playground.

 Situated on Lake Illawarra is a Park with a playground.
 It has a public school (Hayes Park Public School) and a high school (Kanahooka High School).

 Smelting

 The establishment of the Dapto Smelting Works was an important part of Kanahooka's history.
 The Dapto Smelting Works came about through the ill-fated "Lake Illawarra Harbour Scheme".
 This scheme gave a great impetus to the growth of the town of Dapto in the early 1900s.

-In 1890 a Parliamentary Act was passed authorising the Illawarra Harbour and Land Corporation to begin projects near Dapto that would involve an outlay of many hundreds of thousands of pounds.
+In 1890 a parliamentary act was passed authorising the Illawarra Harbour and Land Corporation to begin projects near Dapto that would involve an outlay of many hundreds of thousands of pounds.
 The scheme involved building a channel through Lake Illawarra to allow oceangoing vessels to come up to Elizabeth Point, a short distance north of Kanahooka Point.
 A railway was also built at a cost of 42,000 pounds to allow coal to be brought from a local colliery to be loaded onto the ships.